 The Absolute State of this Web Address, a Most Excellent Treatise About my Personal Home Page; or, The Modern Site of Theseus

-While the site has changed since 2018, most modifications were minor and most additions were inaccessible.
-Thus, for the better part of a decade, zetanor dot net was functionally frozen in time.
+The site had not strictly been frozen in time since 2018, however most modifications were minor and most additions were inaccessible.
 Suddenly, though, in late November 2025, everything changed: I forgot to pay the server bill.
 And I'm just now getting around to setting things back up.
 I think this is what the pros call "SEO optimization", which will hopefully bring my monthly readership from 10 humans and 2500 bots down to 0 humans and 2000 bots.

 Pictured: the website's banner from 2008.

-I've had various websites since the days of Multimania and Geocities, but this here one is technically 18 years young if you count years of dormancy.
-It was built and rebuilt many times, often resulting in pages that never saw the light of day.
+I've had various websites since the days of Multimania and Geocities, but this here one is technically 18 years young.
+It was built and rebuilt many times, often privately with pages that never saw the light of day.
 At various points, it supported Internet Explorer, had <table> layouts, displayed Flash objects, ran on Wordpress, expressed XHTML, used jQuery, and existed atop various hosts and backends.
-In 2026, it rises and shines once more, wading invincibly through stagnation and now even death!
+In 2026, it rises and shines once more, wading invincibly through stagnation and now even though death!

-It will continue to exist, for I occasionally enjoy spending time on it.
+It continues to exist because I enjoy spending some time here and there working on it.
 Simple as.

 If you enjoy clicking through here—which I hope you do—well, that's just gravy on top of the sundæ.